patrick-sharp/waypoint.nvim/README.md

 - [x] change line numbers so they're stored 1-indexed
 - [x] add a list of waypoint-specific messages
 - [x] swap out nvim_buf_set_keymap for vim.keymap.set with {buffer = x} so I don't have to declare global lua functions
+- [x] figure out some way to deal with extmarks moving around when you autoformat
+- [x] tests
+- [x] add ability to move all waypoints in a file to another file (fixes renaming file)
+- [x] figure out how to make choosing a file to move waypoints to a good experience (telescope, fzf, etc)
 - [ ] increase the performance of highlights and draw calls in general
 - [ ] think about persisting waypoints on every waypoint state change. maybe every time the waypoint window closes
 - [ ] take inspiration from harpoon and bookmarks about when the file gets saved and where
     - https://github.com/nvim-lua/plenary.nvim/blob/master/lua/plenary/path.lua
     - maybe use vim.schedule to do it async if worried about perf?
 - [ ] fix bugs around closing buffers with waypoints in them (use BufDelete autocmd)
-- [ ] handle the case where the file gets renamed while open
+- [ ] write a test for a file getting renamed while open
-    - do this by associating waypoints with a buffer number when loaded into state, and a file name when persisted to json
 - [ ] handle the case where the extmark gets deleted
 - [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it
 - [ ] handle the case where there is a swap file (or any error opening the file)
-- [x] figure out some way to deal with extmarks moving around when you autoformat
-- [x] tests
-- [x] add ability to move all waypoints in a file to another file (fixes renaming file)
 - [ ] repair state when draw_waypoint_window is called
 - [ ] add perf logging for each function (use require('jit.p'))
 - [ ] switch to making new state for saving / loading instead of mutating existing state to get there